singhalshubh/Actor-GM/README.md

 ```

 - `mel-patched` directory contains the corrected version of the `mel` algorithm.
-- Refer to `mel-patched/results.log` for experimentation, done on same configuration of nodes as stated above.
+- Refer to `mel-patched/results.log` for experimentation, done upto 128 nodes, 16 ppn and 12GB memory per cpu (in exclusive mode).
+Note that `mel` needs much higher memory requirment since it runs in OpenIB OOM errors or simply hangs due to insufficient memory.

 ## Authors
 Shubhendra Pal Singhal (ssinghal74@gatech.edu)